Commercial Activity Permits for protected areas, recreation areas and forests

 Coronavirus (COVID-19): Queensland tourism operators

-Contact the Department of Environment and Science to discuss how the closures may affect your operations in these parks.
+Contact the Department of Environment and Science to discuss how these changes may affect your business.

 To conduct business or fundraising activities in a national park or other protected area, you must apply for a Commercial Activity Permit (CAP).

 CAPs are legally required if you want to operate in the following types of protected areas in Queensland:

 - state forests and forest reserves including plantation forests

 - conservation parks

 - resources reserves